 I am not a daring person but from time to time I like to challenge myself, step outside my comfort zone and do something I have never done before.
-Like take a solo trip to an unknown place I have never been to before.
-Since childhood I dreamt of ending my year in the bone-chilling weather while doing a proper winter trek and I can’t be more happier when I admit: I have lived my last dream of 2017 at Deoriatal and Tungnath and did my first winter trek to these places.
+Like, taking a solo trip to an unknown place I have never been to before.
+Since childhood, I dreamt of ending my year in the bone-chilling weather while doing a proper winter trek and I can’t be more happier when I admit: I have lived my last dream of 2017 at Deoriatal and Tungnath and did my first winter trek to these places.

 Winter trek to Tungnath

-Being on your first trek infers that you are unaware about how your body will behave at high altitude area especially where oxygen level is bit low with ascending and descending walking alley.
-Choose a trek where the ascent is gradually increases a bit and walking hour is not much long.
-A trek which takes you to a maximum altitude of 14000 to 16, 000 feet should be ok for you as a first timer.
+Being on your first trek infers that you are unaware of how your body will behave at high altitude areas, especially where the oxygen level is a bit low with ascending and descending walking alleys.
+Choose a trek where the ascent gradually increases a bit and the walking hour is not much longer.
+A trek which takes you to a maximum altitude of 14000 to 16, 000 feet should be ok for you as a first-timer.
 The trail you choose should not engage walking more than 7-8 km a day.

 Trek to Chalal Village

 If possible, hike with a friend or in a group with more experience.
-Not only it will be safer and more fun, you can share in others’ information and skills.
-As a beginner it would be very tough to do a solo trek without a bunch of people.
+Not only it will be safer and more fun, but you can also share others’ information and skills.
+As a beginner, it would be very tough to do a solo trek without a bunch of people.

 Trek to Tiger Falls

-Weather conditions have a major demeanor for trekking plans.
+Weather conditions have a major demeanour on trekking plans.
 Rain, snow and mud can transform easy trails into perfidious ordeals, while intense heat is challenging, dehydrating, and can cause heatstroke.
 Check forecasts and prepare accordingly as per your plan.
 On the track, keep an eye on the weather condition, especially in the mountains where conditions can change rapidly.

 As soon as you finalize your trek, start walking and try to start some light exercises.
-The fitter you are, the more you will enjoy your trek but the most important you need to walk for long hours.
-Try to avoid lifts in work place and use stairs.
-Don’t stress too much or don’t you have to do rigorous exercise for trek.
-If you have any medical problem then please consult doctor before planning a trip.
+The fitter you are, the more you will enjoy your trek but most important you need to walk for long hours.
+Try to avoid lifts in the workplace and use stairs.
+Don’t stress too much or don’t you have to do rigorous exercise for the trek?
+If you have any medical problem then please consult the doctor before planning a trip.

 Returning from Tosh